 Effective heat transfer

-Infrared is radiant heat.
-It is the same feeling of warmth as the winter sun on your face and the heat from a coal fire.
+How do infrared heaters work?
+Infrared heaters work by converting electricity into radiant heat.
+Infrared is part of the electromagnetic spectrum.
+The heat is the same feeling of warmth as the winter sun on your face and the heat from a coal fire.
 It is even the same form of heat emitted by your own body.
 It is the most basic form of heating known to man.

 Infrared is the direct transfer of heat from the heater to the object (you and the room around you) without heating the air in between.
 It’s the same heat we feel from an environment warmed by the sun, and the wavelength most efficiently absorbed by the body.
 It is 100% safe and natural (it’s UV from the sun that is harmful, not infrared).

 Today, new technology, in the form of our 100% energy efficient, Herschel Infrared heating, allows us to use infrared radiant heating in a stylish, comfortable and highly controllable way.

 Humans are radiant objects.
 More than 60% of our sense of comfort or discomfort is governed by our radiant heat gain or loss.
 Only 15% of our sense of comfort is governed by air temperature and movement.